You can listen to the podcast and read the show notes here

-Michael Smith: I was talking to Brad Wood the other day and he said he deployed a CFML to a Raspberry Pi computer and I don’t think they have a lot of resources on them.
+Michaela Light: I was talking to Brad Wood the other day and he said he deployed a CFML to a Raspberry Pi computer and I don't think they have a lot of resources on them.
 They only cost a few bucks.

 Jon Clausen: No his application, his blog runs on that, Raspberry Pi, and he's actually tested it pretty hard and done a lot of load testing on it.
 It's very doable.

-Michael Smith: He even had it, he had a separate Raspberry Pi computer, tied up some LEDs to a hat he was wearing at a conference.
+Michaela Light: He even had it, he had a separate Raspberry Pi computer, tied up some LEDs to a hat he was wearing at a conference.

 Jon Clausen: Yes.

-Michael Smith: So amazing what you can do there.
-So I think all of this ColdBox and I think that PAS and all of the other things help us be more modern in our ColdFusion and they help bring ColdFusion back to it’s full aliveness that maybe it lost a few years ago.
+Michaela Light: So amazing what you can do there.
+So I think all of this ColdBox and I think that PAS and all of the other things help us be more modern in our ColdFusion and they help bring ColdFusion back to it's full aliveness that maybe it lost a few years ago.
 I just want to ask you, what would it take to have ColdFusion be even more alive this year?